emacstheviking/Hitoban/README.md

 (Using the flags `-fexpensive-optimizations -O3` can reduce drastically the size of the executable file produced)

-You can also use the makefile : `cd [Hitoban sources directory] && make && make test`
+You can also use the makefile : `cd [Hitoban sources directory] && make`

+To launch the tests will building : `make tests`

 # What's new